w3c-fedid/FedCM/src/HOWTO.md

 ---

-# How to experiment with WebID in Chrome
+# How to experiment with FedCM in Chrome

 A prototype of the API approaches described in the [solutions page](navigations.md) is present in Chrome 89 and later. **This is intended for experimentation purposes and is subject to change as a specification takes shape and develops.**